Isla de los Estados: History

+In 1862 Argentine pilot Luis Piedrabuena established a shelter near Port Cook, and built a small seal oil extraction facility on the island.

-More than twenty years later, the San Juan del Salvamento Lighthouse was inaugurated on May 25, 1884, by Comodoro Augusto Lasserre.
+More than twenty years later, the San Juan del Salvamento Lighthouse was inaugurated on 25 May 1884, by Comodoro Augusto Lasserre.
 It operated until September 1900.
 The lighthouse, better known as Faro del fin del mundo ("Lighthouse at the end of the world"), is said to have inspired Jules Verne's novel The Lighthouse at the End of the World (1905).
 A military prison was based on the island from 1896 to 1902.
 It had to be moved to Tierra del Fuego after being compromised by the strong winds.

 Geography

 The island is approximately 65 km long east-west, and 15 km wide, with an area of 534 sqkm.
 The island is deeply indented by bays.
 Its highest point is 823 m, and is considered to be the last prominence of the Andes mountain range.
 It receives around 2000 mm of rain per year.

 The island is surrounded by minor islands and rocks, the largest being Observatorio island 6.5 km north, with an area of 4 sqkm.
-At the eastern end of the island is Cape St John, a landmark for ships sailing around the island in order to avoid the currents and tides of the Le Maire Strait to the west.
+At the eastern end of the island is Cape Saint John, a landmark for ships sailing around the island in order to avoid the currents and tides of the Le Maire Strait to the west.